biosustain/benchling-resources/_sources/guides/superusers.md.txt

 ```

 📋 If a colleague needs access to a team Project, follow these steps:
-1. First, check if your Team is part of the Project collaborator list in the Project setting.
+1. First, check if your Team is part of the Project collaborator list in the Project settings.

 ```{figure} ../_static/images/superusers-check-collaborators.png
 :width: 70%